SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 (Gelvin 187, 192).
 This plot of land, which became known as Jordan, turned out to severly lack natural resources and has depended on foreign aid ever since---a dependency which has limited the autonomy and thus liberty of the government and its citizens.
-Syria
+Syria, which declared independenc from the Ottoman Empire towards the end of the war, sent a diplomatic comittee to Paris in 1819 to request that the Syria be allowed an indepnedent government, or at least be given to the anti-colonial United States.

 ## Furthermore, no states could achieve widespread liberty?